kumahq/kuma-website/app/docs/dev/networking/dns.md

 The default listeners created on the VIP default to port `80`, so the port can be omitted with a standard HTTP client.

-Kuma DNS allocates a VIP for every service within a mesh.
+{{site.mesh_product_name}} DNS allocates a VIP for every service within a mesh.
 Then, it creates an outbound virtual listener for every VIP.
 If you inspect the result of `curl localhost:9901/config_dump`, you can see something similar to:

 ```json
     {